samadDotDev/SuggestionMining/README.md

 ### Advanced
 Our advanced approach uses Transfer Learning, utilizing pre-trained BERT model for feature extraction and internal representation learning.
-It performs better (F-1: 0.8448) than the best-performing team `OleNet@Baidu (Jiaxiang et al., 2019)` on SubTask-A (F-1: 0.7812).
+It ranks 6th among 32 teams, with F-1 score of 0.7487.
 We have re-trained the [BertForSequenceClassification](https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification) model for just 3 epochs without freezing weights in initial layers.